 The plan of the paper is the following.
 Section 2 provides a description of the two datasets that motivate this paper.
 Section 3 presents the statistical approach that models the set of theft locations using both a nonhomogeneous Poisson process as well as a log-Gaussian Cox process.
-Then Section 4 considers the conditional specification approach that provides the distribution of recovery locations given theft locations.
-Section 5 supplies the joint modeling approach, viewing the data as an origin-destination pair, and treating the point pattern as consisting of random pairs of locations.
+Then Section 4 considers the conditional specification approach which provides the distribution of recovery locations given a fixed set of theft locations.
+Section 5 supplies a joint modeling approach, viewing the data as an origin-destination pair, and treating the point pattern as consisting of random pairs of locations.
 The paper ends with a summary and future work.